kh-kim/stock_market_reinforcement_learning/README.md

 Aware that the provided neural network architecture in this repo is too small to learn.
 So, it may under-fitting if you try to learn every stock data.
 It just fitted for 10 to 100 stock data for a few years.
 (I checked!!)
-Thus you need to re-design your own architecture and **let me know if you have better one!**
+Thus you need to re-design your own architecture and
+**let me know if you have better one!**

+## To do
+- Test environment to check overfitting.
+- Elaborate the PG's train interface.

 ## Reference